 Our experiments are executed on the simulator Sim-Grid/SMPI v3.10.
 We configure the simulator to use a homogeneous cluster with one core per node.
-The detailed characteristics of our platform file are shown in table (I).
 Each node in the cluster has 18 frequency values from 2.5 GHz to 800 MHz with 100 MHz difference between each two successive frequencies.
-The simulated network link is 1 GB Ethernet (TCP/IP).
-The backbone of the cluster simulates a high performance switch.
+The nodes are connected via an ethernet network with 1Gbit/s bandwidth.

-A. Performance prediction verification
+A. Execution time prediction verification

-In this section we evaluate the precision of our performance prediction method based on EQ (9) by applying it to the NAS benchmarks.
+In this section we evaluate the precision of our execution time prediction method based on EO (8) by applying it to the NAS benchmarks.
 The NAS programs are executed with the class B option to compare the real execution time with the predicted execution time.
 Each program runs offline with all available scaling factors on 8 or 9 nodes (depending on the benchmark) to produce real execution time values.
-These scaling factors are computed by dividing the maximum frequency by the new one see EQ (5).
+These scaling factors are computed by dividing the maximum frequency by the new one see EQ (4).
 In our cluster there are 18 available frequency states for each processor.
 This leads to 18 run states for each program.
 We use seven MPI programs of the NAS parallel benchmarks: CG, MG, EP, FT, BT, LU and SP.
-Figure (3) presents plots of the real execution times and the simulated ones.
+Figure 4 presents plots of the real execution times and the simulated ones.
 The maximum normalized error between these two execution times varies between 0.0073 to 0.031 dependent on the executed benchmark.
 The smallest prediction error was for CG and the worst one was for LU.